kriti115/Evaluation-of-Frame-Field-Learning-using-Orthophotos/README.md

 https://tubcloud.tu-berlin.de/s/M6PobTMpaX6q7Ap

 Train on raw images from scratch:
 The raw images are cropped into 725 x 725 patches and stored in a folder called processed which is created during the initial training.
-The calculation of tangent angle to be used as annotation for frame field is calculated during this step.
+The calculation of tangent angle to be used as annotation for frame field is calculated during this step as well.

 Store the dataset in a folder called data and save the annotations and images in subfolders as below:
 - data